PadmanabhanSaravanan/SQL-Server/README.md

 * It is used to test the values in a list.
 IN condition is also known as member ship condition
 * If characters or dates are used in a list they must be enclosed in a single quotation marks .
-* IN is actually translated by a mysql server to a set of OR conditions a=value1 or a= value2 or a=value3.
+* IN is actually translated by a sql server to a set of OR conditions a=value1 or a= value2 or a=value3.
 * Using IN has no performance benefits ,and is used for logical simplicity.

 Example: